About Krifa explained in English

 Frequently Asked Questions

-• When will I qualify for unemployment benefits?
+When will I qualify for unemployment benefits?

 - You must have been a member of a Danish unemployment insurance fund ("A-kasse") for at least a year.

-If you are in education, have just completed an education programme, or are self-employed, contact us for further instructions.
+- You must have been working under standard salary and employment conditionsIf you are a student, have just completed an education, or are self-employed, please contact us for further information.

-• How do I register as unemployed?
+How do I register as unemployed?

 We have made a guide which explains the four steps you need to take to register as unemployed.
 It is important that you take these steps no later than on your first day of unemployment.

-• What should I do when I am going on maternaty leave?
+What should I do when I am going on maternaty leave?

-If you are in employment:
+If you are an employee:

-- The mother must inform the employer of her pregnancy at least three months before she is expected to give birth (due date)
+As an employee, you are required to notify your employer about your pregnancy in accordance with the applicable notice periods:- The mother must inform the employer of her pregnancy at least three months before she is expected to give birth (due date)

-- The father or co-mother must inform the employer about his/her absence at least 4 weeks before the due date.
+- The father or co-mother must inform the employer about his/her absence at least 4 weeks before the due date.If you are unemployed:

 If you are unemployed and are going on maternity leave, you must deregister as unemployed with the Job Centre and inform us no later than on the 1st day of your maternity leave.
-We will notify Udbetaling Danmark of your period of leave.
+We will notify Udbetaling Danmark of your period of leave.Udbetaling Danmark is the public authority responsible for paying your maternity maintenance.

 - As an expecting mother you can go on maternity leave four weeks before your due date.

-- As a father or co-mother, you must notify us of your parental leave no later than on the day on which you wish to start your leave.
+- As a father or co-mother, you must notify us of your parental leave no later than on the day on which you wish to start your leave.How does Pay Protection (Lønsikring) work?

 Krifa's Pay Protection insurance covers the beneficiary in the event of involuntary unemployment.